SSG-DRD-IOT/object-flaw-detector-up2-lab/README.md

-## To run the application from the terminal
+## To run the application from the UP2 terminal

-* Open a terminal on Ubuntu.
+* Open an SSH terminal to the Upsquared Board.

 * Updates to several environment variables are required to compile and run OpenVINO™ toolkit applications.
 Run the following script on the terminal to temporarily set the environment variables.